Sallis-GH/Typescript-Basic-Labs/addons-ts-lab-reactBasics-main/README.md

 ## Goal
 The goal of this lab is to get familiar with TypeScript in React.
 Make sure to read the documentation to get to know the pre-existing types supplied by React.
 The lab is quite basic so practice applying TypeScript as much as possible, including `useState`, `useEffect`, `props` to mention a few.

-When you're finished, check out a suggested solution on the solution branch if you want.